Graph Neural Networks in Recommender Systems: A Survey: User-item Collaborative Filtering

 NIA-GCN~\cite{sun2020neighbor} argues that existing aggregation functions fail to preserve the relational information within the neighborhood, thus proposes the pairwise neighborhood aggregation approach to explicitly capture the interactions among neighbors.
 Concretely, it applies element-wise multiplication between every two neighbors to model the user-user/item-item relationships.

-Despite the efficacy of these methods, they pay insufficient attention to the case that there are multiple types of interactions, such as browsing and clicking.
-To cope with the multi-type relations between users and items, researchers design a hierarchical aggregation strategy and observe effectiveness gains.
-For example, MBGCN~\cite{jin2020multi} firstly aggregates the interacted items belonging to each behavior respectively and further integrates the different aggregated behaviors.

-\subsubsection{Information update}
+\subsection{Information update}

-With the aggregated neighbor representation and the central node representation, how to update the representation of the central node is essential for iterative information propagation.
-Some works~\cite{van2018graph,zhang2019star,he2020lightgcn,wang2020disentangled} use the aggregated representation of neighbors as the new central node representation, i.e, discard the original information of the user or item node completely, which might overlook the intrinsic user preference or the intrinsic item property.
-The others take both the central node itself and its neighborhood message into consideration to update node representations.
-Some studies combines these two representations linearly with sum-pooling or mean-pooling operation~\cite{wang2019neural,zhang2019inductive,sun2020neighbor,wu2020joint}.
-Inspired by the GraphSage~\cite{hamilton2017inductive}, some works~\cite{ying2018graph,li2019hierarchical,sun2019multi} adopt concatenation function with nonlinear transformation to integrate these two representations as follows:
+Given the information aggregated from its neighbors, how to update the representation of the node is essential for iterative information propagation.
+According to whether to retain the information of the node itself, the existing methods can be divided into two directions.
+One is to discard the original information of the user or item node completely and use the aggregated representation of neighbors as the new central node representation~\cite{van2018graph,zhang2019star,he2020lightgcn,wang2020disentangled}, which might overlook the intrinsic user preference or the intrinsic item property.

+Another is to take both the node itself ($\mathbf{h}_u^{(l)}$) and its neighborhood message ($\mathbf{n}_u^{(l)}$) into consideration to update node representations.
+The most straightforward way is to combine these two representations linearly with sum-pooling or mean-pooling operation~\cite{wang2019neural,zhang2019inductive,sun2020neighbor,wu2020joint}.
+Inspired by the GraphSAGE~\cite{hamilton2017inductive}, some works~\cite{ying2018graph,li2019hierarchical,sun2019multi} adopt concatenation function with nonlinear transformation to integrate these two representations as follows:

 where $\sigma$ denotes the activation function, e.g., ReLU, LeakyReLU, and sigmoid.
 Compared to linear combination, concatenation operation with feature transformation allows more complex feature interaction.
-Note that some works~\cite{chen2020revisiting,he2020lightgcn} observe that nonlinear activation contributes little to the overall performance, and they simplify the update operation by removing the non-linearities, thereby retaining or even improving performance and increasing computational efficiency.
-For example, to further simplify the GNN structure, LightGCN~\cite{he2020lightgcn} removes the feature transformation and the experimental results illustrate its efficacy.
+LightGCN~\cite{he2020lightgcn} and LR-GCCF~\cite{chen2020revisiting} observe that nonlinear activation contributes little to the overall performance, and they simplify the update operation by removing the non-linearities, thereby retaining or even improving performance and increasing computational efficiency.

-\subsubsection{Final node representation}
+\subsection{Final node representation}

+Applying the aggregation and update operations layer by layer generates the representations of nodes for each depth of GNN.
+The overall representations of users and items are required for the final prediction task.